-- Distributions Skyline Commercial REIT is currently paying monthly distributions to Unitholders of \$0.075 per unit, or \$0.90 on an annual basis.
-At December 31, 2020, approximately 39.7% of the REIT's Units were enrolled in the Distribution Re-Investment Plan ("DRIP"). - Occupancy Management is focused on achieving occupancy levels that exceed the overall averages for the geographic regions in which Skyline Commercial REIT exists, without sacrificing the maximization of rental income.
-At December 31, 2020, overall occupancy was 95.3%. - In-Place Rental Rates - Through ongoing and active management, the portfolio's in-place base rents will always be evaluated against market rents for similar assets, in order to achieve the most accretive gain (or least impactful loss, in the case of softer markets) when space is renewed or newly leased. - Leasing and Tenant Profile Through the management of the key indicators of 'occupancy' and 'in place rental rates'; Management will evaluate and optimize the overall average remaining lease term in order to spread vacancy risk over a longer term.
+- Distributions Skyline Commercial REIT is currently paying monthly distributions to Unitholders of \$0.0775 per unit, or \$0.93 on an annual basis.
+At December 31, 2021, approximately 39.7% of the REIT's Units were enrolled in the Distribution Re-Investment Plan ("DRIP"). - Occupancy Management is focused on achieving occupancy levels that exceed the overall averages for the geographic regions in which Skyline Commercial REIT exists, without sacrificing the maximization of rental income.
+At December 31, 2021, overall occupancy was 97.7%. - In-Place Rental Rates Through ongoing and active management, the portfolio's in-place base rents will always be evaluated against market rents for similar assets, in order to achieve the most accretive gain (or least impactful loss, in the case of softer markets) when space is renewed or newly leased. - Leasing and Tenant Profile Through the management of the key indicators of 'occupancy' and 'in place rental rates'; Management will evaluate and optimize the overall average remaining lease term in order to spread vacancy risk over a longer term.
 Additionally, Management will continue to balance the income across a broad base of tenancies in order to minimize the revenue exposure to any single tenant. - Net Operating Income ("NOI") This is defined as operating revenues less operating expenses, and is a key measure of operating performance.
 It is a key non-International Financial Reporting Standards ("IFRS") financial measure of the operating performance of Skyline Commercial REIT.
-For the year 2020, Skyline Commercial REIT's NOI margin was 66.7%. - Same Property Net Operating Income This is defined as operating revenues less operating expenses for properties, which were owned for the full years of 2018, 2019, and 2020.
+For the year 2021, Skyline Commercial REIT's NOI margin was 67.8%. - Same Property Net Operating Income This is defined as operating revenues less operating expenses for properties, which were owned for the full years of 2019, 2020, and 2021.
 Management was focused on maintaining or increasing same property NOI year over year. - Funds from Operations ("FFO") FFO is a measure of operating performance based on the funds generated by the business before reinvestment or provision for other capital needs.
-For the year 2020, Skyline Commercial REIT generated \$35.3 million in FFO. - Adjusted Funds From Operations ("AFFO") - AFFO is a measure of performance taking into consideration regular maintenance capital expenditures and regular leasing expenditures that a prudent owner must maintain from operating cash flows.
-For the year 2020, Skyline Commercial REIT generated \$26.9 million in AFFO. - Payout Ratio To ensure that Skyline Commercial REIT retains sufficient cash to meet its capital improvement and leasing objectives, Management strives to maintain appropriate FFO and AFFO payout ratios over the year.
-Management is targeting an 85% FFO payout ratio and a 95% AFFO payout ratio.
-For the year 2020, Skyline Commercial REIT's FFO payout ratio was 73.2% and AFFO payout ratio was 95.9%. - Financing Management is continually managing and planning its financing strategies for the portfolio.
-This ensures that the portfolio is well-positioned to mitigate interest rate uncertainty as well as to responsibly ladder the maturities of the portfolio's mortgages over the long term. - Loan to Value ("LTV") The portfolio is regularly evaluated based upon key leverage ratios, comprised of mortgage debt, total indebtedness, historical cost and fair value in accordance with IFRS 13 Fair Value ("IFRS 13").
+For the year 2021, Skyline Commercial REIT generated \$35.9 million in FFO. - Payout Ratio or FFO Payout Ratio To ensure that Skyline Commercial REIT retains sufficient cash to meet its capital improvement and leasing objectives, Management strives to maintain an appropriate FFO payout ratio over the year.
+Management is targeting an 85% FFO payout ratio.
+For the year 2021, Skyline Commercial REIT's FFO payout ratio was 83.4%. - Financing Management is continually managing and planning its financing strategies for the portfolio.
+This ensures that the portfolio is well-positioned to mitigate interest rate uncertainty as well as to responsibly ladder the maturities of the portfolio's mortgages over the long term. - Loan to Value ("LTV") The portfolio is regularly evaluated based upon key leverage ratios, comprised of mortgage debt, total indebtedness, historical cost and fair value in accordance with IFRS 13 - Fair Value ("IFRS 13").
 Loan to value ratios are shown on both a historical cost, and market value basis.
 The Declaration of Trust requires that the overall leverage ratio not exceed 70% Loan to IFRS Fair Value.
 However, it is Management's objective to keep the portfolio at a more conservative level of approximately 60% leverage based upon fair value.
-At the close of 2020, Skyline Commercial REIT's portfolio leverage ratio was 56.8% (against historical cost) and 48.9% (against fair value in accordance with IFRS 13).
+At the close of 2021, Skyline Commercial REIT's portfolio leverage ratio was 54.4% (against historical cost) and 46.4% (against fair value in accordance with IFRS 13).